tomdaweiqq/drupal-gratis-theme/README.txt

-Version 2.0, August, 2014
+Version 2.0, December, 2014

 -- SUMMARY --

-gratis 2 is a responsive Drupal 7 HTML5 theme designed and developed by Danny Englander (Twitter: @Danny_Englander). gratis 2.0 has been re-architected from the ground up using Sass, Susy and Compass.
+Gratis 2 is a responsive Drupal 7 HTML5 theme designed and developed by Danny Englander (Twitter: @Danny_Englander).
+Gratis 2.0 has been re-architected from the ground up using LibSass, Neat, Boubon, and Grunt.

-gratis allows for a choice color palettes in the theme's settings page. and is aimed at users who want to get a nice looking theme up and running in short order, may not want to take the time to create a sub-theme and fiddle with regions, settings, media queries, and other highly technical things.
+Gratis allows for a choice color palettes in the theme's settings page. and is aimed at users who want to get a nice looking theme up and running in short order, may not want to take the time to create a sub-theme and fiddle with regions, settings, media queries, and other highly technical things.
 It's also aimed at a casual Drupal user who has some familiarity with building sites.
 This theme also does not require any base theme.

--- Theme Dependency (NONE) --
+-- Gratis, LibSass, and Grunt
+Gratis 2 now uses Grunt and LibSass via Node.js NPM (Grunt Sass) To get up and running, follow the steps below:

+1. Install node.js from http://nodejs.org/
+2. cd to the gratis folder (or your subtheme)
+3. run sudo npm install (if all went well, you will now have your local node modules)
+4. run grunt
+5. make css changes

 -- CONFIGURATION --